Past Events

 View the Tuesday Trek Schedule

 Join us for a refreshing morning walk on a Lyme preserve led by a board or staff member of the Lyme Land Trust.
-The leaders will alternate each week between Sue Cope, Wendy Hill, and Kristina White with Brady, canine guide.
-The walks are moderately easy unless noted.
+The leaders will alternate each week between Sue Cope, Wendy Hill, Tony Irving, and Kristina White with Brady, canine guide.
+The walks are about two hours and are moderately easy unless noted.
 Bring a water bottle and dress for the weather.
+Reservations are required.
+Contact walk leader to reserve.

 event image

-Place: Young Preserve, Gungy Rd., Lyme CT
+Place: Jewett Preserve, McIntosh Road, Lyme CT

 Contact Email: openspace@townlyme.org